xrdt/xrdt.github.io/_posts/2020-06-30-june-links.md

 than Steel Ball Run.
 I don't regret the time I've already put into it, but, just like Person of Interest, I don't see much value in personally uncovering the details of what befalls the characters.

+__Entertainment__:
+* Watched a few episodes of [Kim's Convenience](https://en.wikipedia.org/wiki/Kim%27s_Convenience) the other day.
+It's an ok show.
+It's not super funny, it's very clearly blocked and structured to set up and accentuate the nonsense quirks of the characters, the parents' accents are played up, it's super clean, but it's not fantastic.
+It's pretty much only useful to help you shut your brain off.